 3.4 Was the outcome defined and determined in a similar way for all participants?

-The outcome predicted by the model should be defined and determined in the same way for all study participants, similar to predictors (signalling question 2.1).
-Potential risk of bias can arise when groups of participants differ in the way their outcomes are determined, for example due to variation in methods between research sites in a multi-centre study.
+The outcome should be defined and determined in the same way for all study participants, similar to predictors (signalling question 2.1).
 Outcome definition and measurement should include the same thresholds and categories to define the presence of the outcome across participants.
-Where a composite outcome measure is used, the results of individual components should always be combined in the same way to establish the outcome.
-When using a consensus or panel-based outcome committee, the same method for establishing the outcome, for example majority vote, should be used.(87, 91, 92)The risk of bias is higher when different measurement methods have different accuracy for determining the presence of an outcome (differential outcome verification) and the direction of bias is not easy to predict.
+Where a composite outcome measure is used, the results of individual components should always be combined in the same way to establish the outcome presence or absence.
+When using a consensus or panel-based outcome committee, the same method for establishing the outcome, for example majority vote, should be used.(87, 91, 92)

+Risk of bias can arise when participants differ in the way their outcomes are determined, for example due to variation in methods between research sites in a multi-centre study.
+Risk of bias is also increased when prediction model studies are not based on pre-designed studies, but on data collected for a different purpose, such as routine care registry data, where inherently different outcome definitions and measurements are likely to be applied.
+Risk of bias is also higher when different measurement methods have different accuracy for determining the presence of an outcome (differential outcome verification) and the direction of bias is not easy to predict.
 For example, in a prognostic model study aimed at predicting the future occurrence of diabetes in healthy adults, the presence of diabetes in an individual can be determined in various ways which all may have different ability to determine diabetes presence or absence, e.g. using fasting glucose levels, oral glucose tolerance test or self-reported.
-The potential for bias is again higher for outcomes that require more subjective interpretation by the assessor.
-Similarly, outcomes measured on multiple occasions such as clinic visits are at risk of bias, particularly if the frequency of measurement is different between participants; more measurement occasions increases the likelihood of detecting the outcome.
+The potential for bias is higher when outcomes require more subjective interpretation.
+Similarly, outcomes measured on multiple occasions such as clinic visits are at risk of bias, particularly if the frequency of measurement is different between participants; more measurement occasions increase the likelihood of detecting the outcome.

 In diagnostic studies, researchers sometimes explicitly did not or could not apply the same outcome measurement in each individual.
 For instance, in cancer detection studies, pathology results are likely to be available as a reference standard only for those participants who have some positive result on a preceding index test such as an imaging test.
-Two situations may then occur: partial verification, when outcome data are completely missing for the subset of participants who tested negative on the index test and for whom there is no reference standard result, and differential verification, when participants who are not referred to the preferred reference standard are assessed using an alternative reference standard of differing, usually lower, accuracy.(59, 66, 72, 74, 87-90, 93) These differences in outcome determination affect the estimated associations of the predictors with the outcome and thus the predictive accuracy of the diagnostic models under study, leading to partial and differential verification bias, for which adjusting methods have been described.(94-97)
+Two situations may then occur: partial verification, when outcome data are completely missing for the subset of participants who tested negative on the index test and for whom there is no reference standard result, and differential verification, when participants who are not referred to the preferred reference standard are assessed using an alternative reference standard of differing, usually lower, accuracy.(59, 66, 72, 74, 87-90, 93) These differences in outcome determination affect the estimated associations of the predictors with the outcome and thus the predictive accuracy of the diagnostic models, methods to account for partial and differential verification have been described.(94-97)

-The risk of bias in both diagnostic and prognostic model studies is increased when the prediction model study is not based on a pre-designed study, but rather on a combined data set or routine care registry data, where inherently different outcome definitions and measurements are likely to be applied.